 The Sustainable Green Team, LTD. (SGTM) Amends its Period Ended October 1, 2022 Quarterly Report, Resulting in a $6 Million Adjustment

-/EIN News/ -- Orlando, FL, Jan.
-19, 2023 (GLOBE NEWSWIRE) -- The Sustainable Green Team, LTD. (OTCQX: SGTM) (“SGTM” or the “Company”), an industry-leading wholesale manufacturer and supplier of consumer and industrial wood-based mulch, soil, and lumber products nationwide, announced today that it amended its quarterly report for the period ended October 1, 2022.
+Orlando, FL, Jan.
+19, 2023 (GLOBE NEWSWIRE) -- The Sustainable Green Team, LTD. SGTM ("SGTM" or the "Company"), an industry-leading wholesale manufacturer and supplier of consumer and industrial wood-based mulch, soil, and lumber products nationwide, announced today that it amended its quarterly report for the period ended October 1, 2022.
 The restatement includes amended condensed consolidated financial statements for the three and nine months ended October 1, 2022, along with their accompanying footnotes.

 SGTM has recently partnered with VRM Biologik Group, embarking on producing a new soil technology in conjunction with that partnership.
 The Company will produce a new product line, HumiSoil®, which has resulted in a change of accounting estimate related to SGTM's inventory valuation.
 When the cycle counts were completed for the period ended October 1, 2022, certain stock was excluded from the inventory valuation due to system limitations on how to capture and value that inventory.
 The Company, therefore, took a charge to Cost of Revenue while researching the root cause of the excluded inventory.
 The Company has since identified the source of the deficiency and established procedures to properly account for and value the inventory associated with the production of HumiSoil®.